 Do banks have to publish their financial statements?
 Is there interim reporting and, if so, in which intervals?

 Every federal, state member, and insured state non-member banking institution is required to file Consolidated Reports of Condition and Income (which are generally referred to as “Call Reports”) on a quarterly basis.
-These reports are publicly available on the FDIC website.
-Call reports contain financial statement information that is used by the Federal banking agencies to monitor the financial condition, performance, and risk profile of banking organizations.
-The specific reporting requirements vary based upon the size of the institution, and the nature of its activities.
+These reports are publicly available on the Federal Financial Institution Examination Council (“FFIEC”) Central Data Repository’s Public Data Distribution website.
+Call reports contain financial statement information that is used by the federal banking agencies to monitor the financial condition, performance, and risk profile of banking organizations.
+The specific reporting requirements vary based upon the size of the institution and the nature of its activities.

 Does consolidated supervision of a bank exist in your jurisdiction?
 If so, what are the consequences?

-Under the BHC Act, the Federal Reserve is tasked with exercising consolidated supervision of a bank holding company and all of its bank and nonbank subsidiaries.
+Under the BHC Act, the Federal Reserve is tasked with exercising consolidated supervision of a BHC and all of its bank and nonbank subsidiaries.
 Through consolidated supervision, the Federal Reserve monitors the financial and managerial strength and risks within the consolidated organization.
-The Federal Reserve had broad authority to inspect and obtain reports from a BHC and its bank and nonbank subsidiaries to evaluate company’s financial condition, managerial resources, risk management and compliance program, as well as compliance with federal laws.
+The Federal Reserve has broad authority to inspect and obtain reports from a BHC and its bank and nonbank subsidiaries to evaluate a company’s financial condition, managerial resources, and risk management and compliance program, as well as compliance with federal laws.

-The Federal Reserve works and in conjunction with other domestic and foreign bank supervisors and, as well as functional regulators, like the SEC and CFTC, so that each supervisory agency is able to carry out its individual mission, while limiting the potential for duplication or unnecessary burden.
+The Federal Reserve works in conjunction with other domestic and foreign bank supervisors, as well as functional regulators, like the SEC and CFTC, so that each supervisory agency is able to carry out its individual mission, while limiting the potential for duplication or unnecessary burden.

 What reporting and/or approval requirements apply to the acquisition of shareholdings in, or control of, banks?